thycotic/alm-docs/get-started/integrate-azure-ad/index.md

 Use these steps to integrate ALM with Azure Active Directory:

+* Open a browser and navigate to the Azure Active Directory admin center.

 * Select Azure Active Directory in the left-hand navigation, then select App registrations under Manage.

 * Select New registration.
 On the Register an application page, set the values as follows.